goto-engineering/blackjack/README.md

 1. Soft hands aren't always calculated correctly.
 2. Splitting is currently not implemented.
-3. No insurance.
+3. Burn card is missing after shuffle.

-4. Burn card is missing after shuffle.
+## Nice to have features

-5. Can't adjust Blackjack pay, fixed at 3-to-2.
+1. Can't adjust Blackjack pay, fixed at 3-to-2.
-6. Can't configure dealer to hit on soft 17.
+2. Can't configure dealer to hit on soft 17.
-7. Dealer Blackjack vs. Player Blackjack should be a push - and maybe configurable.
+3. Insurance.